vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

 ### Installation

 The knative-serving package requires use of Contour for ingress.
-To successfully install and use the knative-serving package, you must first install Contour.
+To successfully install and use the Knative package, you must first install Contour.

 ```shell
 tanzu package install contour